Enhancing Mental Health Resilience of Healthcare workers during the COVID-19 Pandemic

 The NHS CLN board from the inception of this idea felt that anything that was put in place because of this paper, which focused on the mental wellbeing of our frontline healthcare staff should be evaluated.
 First, to determine whether the suggested actions actually did reduce the expected level of mental illness morbidity but also second, to inform future pandemic preparedness plans as there was very little in our previous plans.

-Manchester University have been commissioned to independently evaluate the Programme which was implemented across 14 NHS Trusts in the Northwest of England from November 2020 through to May 2021.
+Manchester University were commissioned to independently evaluate the Programme, which was implemented across 14 NHS Trusts in the Northwest of England from November 2020 through to May 2021.

 The NHS CLN exists with the purpose of developing shared leadership between clinicians and managers in order to meet the NHS strategic vision, whilst embracing quality provision and clinical commissioning.
 It has many benefits with the hope that together, the network can bring about real change and improvement to patient/staff experience and service delivery at local, regional and national levels.